ignacio/LuaNode-Socket.IO/README.md

 Sockets for the rest of us (in [LuaNode][1]).

 **LuaNode-Socket.IO** is a Socket.IO server for [LuaNode][1].
-It's currently only compatible with [Socket.IO][2] v0.7pre, so it is not ready for prime-time yet.
+It's currently only compatible with [Socket.IO][2]
+v0.7pre, so it is not ready for prime-time yet.

 ## Status #
-Currently, the only transports actively supported are *websockets* and *flashsockets*, and the server is only compatible with v0.7pre clients.
+Currently, the only transports actively supported are *websockets*, *flashsockets*, *xhr-multipart* and *xhr-polling*, and the server is only compatible with v0.7pre clients.
 The other transports are disabled by default because they are a bit unstable at the moment.
 I'll add proper support for them soon and eventually add support for v0.6 clients.

 ## Installation #